Global Warming To Increase Ocean Thermal Energy Conversion Resources: Study - UrduPoint

 Global Warming To Increase Ocean Thermal Energy Conversion Resources: Study

 BEIJING, Dec.
-9 (UrduPoint / Pakistan Point News - 9th Dec, 2022 ) --:A Chinese research team has revealed that the potential power of global ocean thermal energy conversion (OTEC) could increase by 46 percent by the end of this century under a high carbon emission scenario.
+9 (UrduPoint / Pakistan Point News - 11th Dec, 2022 ) --::A Chinese research team has revealed that the potential power of global ocean thermal energy conversion (OTEC) could increase by 46 percent by the end of this century under a high carbon emission scenario.

 "This is the first study to provide a quantitative assessment of the state of global OTEC resources under future climate change conditions, which provides important scientific guidance for the development and utilization of OTEC resources in the future," said Jing Zhao, a physical oceanographer with the Ocean University of China.